-HISTORY: The House System began in the Middle Ages when young adults would gather in a city where a Master Teacher lived.
+The House System began in the Middle Ages when young adults would gather in a city where a Master Teacher lived.
 With this Master, they would literally share a house with other students and devote themselves to study.
 The Master not only taught academics, but also disciplined them in their Christian walk.
 These gatherings of students eventually became the foundation of the first universities of Europe.
 Today, the term “house” simply refers to groupings of students into subsets within the larger student body.

 - Students develop experience to build leadership skills

-- Provide a fun spirit of competition
+- Houses provide a fun spirit of competition

-- Cultivate a sense of school pride
+- Houses cultivate school pride